 - Click and drag the map to move the field of view eastward (drag left), southward (drag up), westward (drag right), or northward (drag down).

 Use the FotoFauna Dashboard to see which species are seen most often across the camera network and where they are present on the map (by clicking one or more purple species bars on the bottom graph).
 The species displayed on the species frequency figure scales to the map extent so as you zoom in; the combination of species shown and the number of records of these species reflects the area in view.

 Click on a camera location to see the total number of species observed in that location, the months of checklist data available, and the extent to which influences of people, domestic animals, livestock, or vehicles affect this location.
 Note that each location is approximate to protect privacy, so the actual camera location is within 1,000 meters of the displayed point.

 If the camera-location marker is blue, the camera is within 15 meters of drinkable water for a majority of the months reporting.
 If the camera location is yellow, the camera was not within 15 meters of drinkable water for the majority of the months reporting.
 The size of the camera-location marker scales with total species richness, so larger markers indicate more species observed at that location.

 To View Data by Locale

 Explore the wildlife richness of different neighborhoods by zooming into locations on the map or clicking on a locale (green bar) on the figure to the right of the map.

 Watch: How to Use the FotoFauna Dashboard

 Most Wanted Species

 Here are the species we have not yet detected through the Sky Island FotoFauna network.
-(Hint: Click on a photo to view the species name and description.)
-If you have seen any of these species in your area, consider joining FotoFauna to add your data to our Dashboard!
+If you have seen any of these species in your area, consider joining FotoFauna to add your data to our dashboard!